InfernalSuite/AdvancedSlimePaper/README.md

 ## Releases

 ASP builds can be found [here](https://infernalsuite.com/download/asp).
-Other older builds can be found in the [Discord](https://discord.gg/YevvsMa) under the #aspaper-builds channel.
+Older builds can be found in the [Discord](https://discord.gg/YevvsMa) under the #aspaper-builds channel.

 ## Wiki